phoenix-chronobiology/phoenix-chronobiology.github.io/docs/about/index.md

 With the meta data, the plug-in automatically creates *Archive* and *Category* pages that list a subset of posts for a time interval or category.

 !!! warning
-    The plug-in can automatically create "Author" pagess that list of the subset of posts by each author.
+    The plug-in can automatically create "Author" pages that list of the subset of posts by each author.
 However, the project must still resolve details about attribution to, and mediation of, authors.

 ## Privacy